-Dr. Eli Lara is an Assistant Professor of Music at Austin Peay State University where she teaches cello, bass, music theory, music appreciation, and string methods.
+Dr. Eli Lara is an Associate Professor of Music at Austin Peay State University where she teaches cello, bass, music theory, music appreciation, low strings ensemble, and string methods.
 She graduated from Yale University with a Bachelor of Arts in molecular biophysics and biochemistry and a Master of Music in cello performance, as a student of Aldo Parisot and Ole Akahoshi.
 A recipient of the C.V.
 Starr Doctoral Fellowship, she completed her Doctor of Musical Arts in cello performance at The Juilliard School, where she studied with Joel Krosnick.
-Lara traveled to Prague and Vienna to study the string quartet manuscripts and archival collections of Czech composer Erwin Schulhoff as a winner of the prestigious Richard F. French Prize in support of her doctoral research.
+Awarded the Richard F. French Prize, she traveled to Prague and Vienna to study the string quartet manuscripts of Czech composer Erwin Schulhoff and was subsequently invited to present at an international conference at Arizona State University.

 Phone: (931) 221-7632